Tuition Scholarship Information

 Given the limited amount of tuition scholarship funds, tuition scholarship funds from the Funding office are not permitted for courses taken with an audit (AU) grade type or as pass/fail.
 Tuition scholarships are also not intended for courses taken by doctoral students in addition to the 2 credit 767 course, or courses not required for the student’s graduate degree as indicated in the program’s Graduate Bulletin pages.
 This policy is enforced for all graduate assistants (TAs, RAs, GAs) and fellowship awardees receiving tuition scholarships through the Funding office.
 Graduate students should note that they are personally liable for tuition and fee charges associated with any of the above courses.
 Graduate programs/colleges can also be financially responsible for these tuition costs if they approve any such courses or fail to monitor enrollment of their funded graduate students.
 This policy is not intended to preclude graduate students from taking remedial courses, both at the graduate and undergraduate level, required by their academic program and DGS.
 Nor is this policy intended to preclude graduate students from taking courses to complete certificate programs, as long as the major professor, DGS, and Associate Dean for Research and Graduate Studies endorse enrollment in certificate or undergraduate courses.
 DGSs who wish to request exceptions to the tuition scholarship policy may send an e-mail, copied to their Associate Dean for Research and Graduate Studies (or similar Associate Dean in their college), to the Graduate School's tuition scholarship officer at email@example.com.

 - Student Recreation Fee (Johnson Center Fee) and Health Fee

 All students are charged a mandatory recreation fee each semester.
-This fee is not covered by Graduate School tuition scholarships.
+This fee is covered by Graduate School tuition scholarships.